 Table Of Contents

-How to Enable Macros in Excel (2007, 2010, 2013, and 2016)?
+How To Enable Macros in Excel (2007, 2010, 2013, and 2016)?

 At the foremost, the user should decide the extent of permission to be given while enabling macros.
 The consent can be partial, complete or zero (no permission).

-- In the File tab, click “options.”
+Step 1: In the File tab, click “Options.”

-- From the “macro settings,” select the extent of permission to be granted.
+From the “Macro Settings,” select the extent of permission to be granted.
 Depending on the requirement, the user can choose one of the following options (shown in the succeeding image):

 • “Disable all macros without notification” does not send any notifications regarding the disabled macros.